nebulastream/nebulastream/docs/design/20240711_error_handling.md

 Problems with the current implementation:

 **P1:** Currently, RuntimeExceptions are used for all kinds of errors.
 However, we might want to handle them individually.
 Two example cases: i) `NES_THROW_RUNTIME_ERROR("Cant start node engine");`This exception is thrown because something serious went wrong during node engine startup.
 Here we might want to try to restart the complete node engine. ii) `NES_THROW_RUNTIME_ERROR("ArrowSource::ArrowSource CSV reader error: " << maybe_reader.status());`
 This exception is thrown when the arrow source reads a corrupted line in a CSV file.
 Here, we might just want to log it and resume the execution of the query.
 As both cases were thrown with RuntimeException, we cannot catch them individually.
 They only differ in the attached string.
+In some cases, we even do not want to throw exceptions (e.g., because of performance reasons) or handle exceptions in the same way.

 **P2:** In addition to RuntimeExceptions, other exception classes are scattered throughout the codebase.
 Some components define their exceptions, e.g., `QueryCompilationException.hpp` and `QueryPlacementRemovalException.hpp` exist to throw for specific components; most of the code base does rely on RuntimeExceptions.

-**P3:** There is no unified way to communicate errors between the coordinator and worker and between workers.
+**P3:** Errors are not machine readable.
+There is no unified way to communicate errors between the coordinator and worker and between workers.
 Also, it should be easy to parse the log and determine if and which error was thrown for testing purposes.

 **P4:** We do not have guidelines for exception usage.